arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ![Nicla Vision board support package download](assets/bsp-install.png)

-When this core is installed and you have your board connected to your computer, select the port that the board is connected to and the board core.
+When the core is installed and you have your board connected to your computer, select the port that the board is connected to and the board core.

 ![Board and port selection](assets/port-selection.png)